 Note: NZS/AS 3725: 2007 provides a useful guide.
-The minimum cover for all types of pipes shall be 600 mm except as otherwise specified in Section 4.14.2 below, or otherwise agreed by the Asset Manager - Strategy and Policy.
+The minimum cover for all types of pipes under all conditions shall be 600 mm except as otherwise specified in Section 4.14.2 below, or otherwise agreed by the Asset Manager - Strategy and Policy.